-NPCs are encouraged to identify and allocate accreditation in the "E" and "EP" categories to all genuine recognised press organisations, within its territory, that wish to attend the Paris 2024 Paralympic Games.
+NPCs are encouraged to identify and allocate accreditation according to their quota allocation to all genuine recognised press organisations, within its territory.

 To provide high quality Paralympic coverage, NPCs are advised to accredit only professional media representatives and, when it is possible, with experience in covering sport events.
 The following hierarchy and priorities should be considered when allocating press accreditation quotas: